anawinter53/Learnify/README.md

 ## About

 Quiz/flashcards website for project week 3.

+## Installation